 - 1. The license shall not be valid outside the State of California, unless recognized by another State. - 2.
 The license shall be subject to any and all reasonable restrictions or conditions the Sheriff has deemed warranted, including restrictions as to the time, place, manner and circumstances under which the person may carry the concealed weapon. - (a) All such restrictions or conditions shall be conspicuously noted on any license issued (Penal Code § 26200). - (b) The licensee shall be required to sign a Terms of License Agreement.
-Any violation of any of the restrictions and conditions may result in the immediate revocation of the license.

-- 3. The license shall be laminated, bearing a photograph of the licensee with the expiration date, type of weapon, restrictions, and other pertinent information clearly visible. - (a) Each license shall be numbered and clearly identify the licensee. - (b) All licenses shall be subjected to inspection by the Sheriff or any law enforcement officer. - 4.
+Any violation of any of the restrictions and conditions may result in the immediate revocation of the license. - 3.
+The license shall be laminated, bearing a photograph of the licensee with the expiration date, type of weapon, restrictions, and other pertinent information clearly visible. - (a) Each license shall be numbered and clearly identify the licensee. - (b) All licenses shall be subject to inspection by the Sheriff or any law enforcement officer. - 4.
 The license shall be valid for a period not to exceed two years from the date of issuance (Penal Code § 26200). - (a) A license issued to state or federal magistrate, commissioner, or judge shall be valid for a period not to exceed three years. - (b) A license issued under Penal Code § 26170 to any reserve peace officer appointed pursuant to Penal Code § 830.6 shall be valid for a period not to exceed four years, except that such license shall be invalid upon the individual's conclusion of service as a reserve officer. - 5.
-If the licensee's place of residence in Orange County was the basis for issuance of a license, and the licensee moves out of Orange County, the license shall expire 90 days after the licensee has moved (Penal Code § 26210). - 6.
-The licensee shall notify this Department in writing within ten days of any change of place of residency.
+If the licensee's place of residence in Orange County was the basis for issuance of a license, and the licensee moves out of Orange County, the license shall expire 90 days after the licensee has moved (Penal Code § 26210). - The licensee shall notify the CCW licensing unit in writing within ten days of any change of place of residency.
+Failure to notify the CCW licensing unit of a change in the place of residency may result in revocation of the licensee's license.